e2immu/e2immu-site/content/docs/prologue/introduction.md

 We try to adhere to the following timing:

 * 1st May 2021: open source release
-* 1st August 2021: alpha release
+* 1st August 2021: alpha release, one IDE plugin working
-* 1st November 2021: beta release
+* 1st November 2021: beta release, one IDE plugin working, can analyse most of its own code
 * 1st January 2022: version 1.0.0

 ## Contibuting